kubeflow/website/content/docs/gke/authentication.md

 ### Authentication from Kubeflow Pipelines
 In [Kubeflow Pipelines](https://www.kubeflow.org/docs/pipelines/), each step describes a container that is run independently.
-If you want to grant access for a single step to use the credentials in one of your service account secrets, you can use [`kfp.gcp.use_gcp_secret()`](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.extensions.html#kfp.gcp.use_gcp_secret)
+If you want to grant access for a single step to use one of your service accounts, you can use [`kfp.gcp.use_gcp_secret()`](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.extensions.html#kfp.gcp.use_gcp_secret)
 Examples for how to use this function can be found in the [Kubeflow examples repo](https://github.com/kubeflow/examples/blob/871895c54402f68685c8e227c954d86a81c0575f/pipelines/mnist-pipelines/mnist_pipeline.py#L97).